 Unless you wear a beard or stubble as a matter of pride, shave the morning of your shoot.
 Don’t forget those nose hairs and between your eyes.
 Apply a tiny amount of moisturizer to your face.
 Drink lots of water before the shoot and put on some Chapstick or lip balm (because it’s not shiny).

-DURING OUR SHOOT \\
+DURING YOUR SHOOT

-BEFOREHAND: The objective of this project is to capture the best version of who you are.
+BEFOREHAND: The objective of any session is to capture the best version of who you are.
 Think about postures you naturally make.
 Do you tend to lean on your hands?
 Do you stand with your hands on your hips?
 Do you stand with one leg behind the other?
 If so, I'd love to capture these and what characteristically makes you YOU.
-Also, if you have a photo of yourself that you love, send it to me.
+Also, if you have a photo of yourself that you really like, send it to me.

 HOW TO STAND/FACIAL EXPRESSIONS: I’ll start out by giving you some direction about how and where to stand.
 It can be a little nerve wracking at first but the best way to lose those nerves is to start moving.
-Moving makes you more comfortable so please feel free to shake it off, twirl, jump, squat, lean on things, smile, don't smile, put your hands in your hair, cross your arms behind your back, and do whatever you're feeling.
-I'm here to make you look amazing and I've got plenty of digital space.
-Every time you hear the camera click, do something different.
-I swear after five minutes you won't even notice the camera anymore.
+Moving makes you more comfortable so please feel free to shake it off, jump, click a pen, smile, don't smile, put your hands in your pockets, cross your arms behind your back, and do whatever you're feeling.
+I'm here to capture the best version of you and I've got plenty of digital space.
+Every time you hear the camera click, do something different (this will give you more options).
+After five minutes you won't even notice the camera anymore.
 Also, I've always got music on my phone so ask for it or bring yours and let's turn it up.